shijudhwani/chef-feb-2024/README.md

 credentials  jegan.pem
 </pre>

-#### Download the self-signed certificate from Chef Server to Chef Workstation ( Do this in Chef Workstation Machine )
+#### Info - Download the self-signed certificate from Chef Server to Chef Workstation ( Do this in Chef Workstation Machine )
 ```
 knife ssl fetch
 knife ssl check